wuxueqian14/wuxueqian14/README.md

 Welcome to my page!

-I'm Ryan, a graduate student.
+I'm Ryan, a computer science graduate student from HUT.

-- 🔭 I’m currently studying on SWJTU.
+- 🔭 I’m currently studying at home.
-- 🌱 I’m currently learning CS and Back-end development.
+- 🌱 I’m currently learning full stack technology and AI.
-- 😄 I'm interested in database and storage.
+- 😄 I'm interested in AI Agent.
 - 📫 How to reach me: raynwxq@outlook.com.